On the regularization of Wasserstein GANs: How to regularize WGANs

+In particular, for small $\lambda$ the optimal scores approximately agree.
+On the other hand, increasing $\lambda$ strengthens the soft constraints, which means that the theoretical observations from Section~\ref{sec:iWGAN} become more pertinent with growing $\lambda$.
+Our experiments show exactly the behavior that WGAN-LP and WGAN-GP perform very similarly for small $\lambda$, while WGAN-LP performs much better for larger values of $\lambda$ and its performance is much less dependent on the choice of hyperparameter $\lambda$.

-\subsection{A more general view}
+\paragraph{A more general view.}

 The Kantorovich duality theorem holds in a quite general setting.
 For example, a different metric can be substituted for the Euclidean distance $\norm{\cdot}$.
 Taking $\norm{\cdot}^p$ for a different natural number $p$ for example leads to the minimization of the Wasserstein distance of order $p$ (i.e., the \emph{Wasserstein-p} distance).
-Choosing $p=2$ has the theoretical advantage that, if the distributions $\mu$ and $\nu$ have finite moment of order 2 and are absolutely continuous with respect to the Lebesgue measure, then there is a unique deterministic optimal coupling.
-Based on the dual problem to the computation of the Wasserstein distance of order $p$ (as given by the Kantorovich duality theorem) we still need to maximize Equation \eqref{eq:WGANGame} with the only difference that 1-Lipschitz-continuity is now measured with respect to $\norm{\cdot}^2$.
-For our training method this entails that the only modification to make is to change the metric in the regularization term.
-Specifically, optimizing with respect to Wasserstein-p distance corresponds to adding the following constraining term to the critic loss
+Based on the dual problem to the computation of the Wasserstein distance of order $p$ (as given by the Kantorovich duality theorem) we still need to maximize Equation \eqref{eq:WGANGame} with the only difference that 1-Lipschitz-continuity is now measured with respect to $\norm{\cdot}^p$.
+For our training method this entails that the only modification to make is to use the regularization term given by \eqref{eq:LP-simple}, where the Euclidean distance is replaced by the metric of interest.
+We provide experimental results for the Wasserstein-2 distance in Appendix~\ref{app:wasserstein2}.

-\begin{remark} Recently, in \cite{CramerGAN}, the Wasserstein distance was replaced by the energy distance \citep{Szekely}.
-The energy distance is a generalization of the Cramer distance on two distributions over $\RR$, and the authors therefore call their variant Cramer GAN.
-The Cramer distance has the same convergence properties as the Wasserstein distance, but additionally satisfies that the expected gradient of the sample loss equals the gradient of the true loss (i.e., the gradient approximation does not have a bias).
+Recently, by \citet{CramerGAN}, the Wasserstein distance was replaced by the energy distance \footnote{The energy distance \citep{Szekely} has the same convergence properties as the Wasserstein distance, but additionally satisfies that the sample based gradient approximation does not have a bias.}.
 For the training of Cramer GANs, the authors apply the GP-penalty term proposed by \citet{iWGAN}.
-We would expect that using the LP-penalty term instead is also beneficial for Cramer GANs. \end{remark}
+We expect that using the LP-penalty term instead is also beneficial for Cramer GANs.